mdn/todo-react/docs/tutorial.md

 ## Using a Global Wrapper Component to apply CSS styles

 Just like your custom design system, this Todo app contains global styles.
 These are specified in the `src/index.css` file.
 All of our components need the styles specified in this file.
 We can load this file via a Global Wrapper Component.
-This wrapper will - you guessed it - wrap around every component we drag onto the UXPin canvas.
+This component will wrap around every component we drag onto the UXPin canvas.

 Create a wrapper file: